 As a rising number of careers now prefer, and often require, the ability to speak multiple languages, more community colleges are integrating career-based language programs for students.
-These programs are designed to teach students the necessary skills and abilities to communicate and compete in the global workforce
+These programs are designed to teach students the necessary skills and abilities to communicate and compete in the global workforce after graduation.

 Community Colleges: Foreign Language Programs and Career Preparation